-Duct Leakage 101: What is Duct Leakage?Jonathan at Aeroseal
+Duct Leakage 101: What is Duct Leakage?Andrew at Aeroseal

 In a previous post, we explained the differences between ductwork (one word) and duct work (two words).
 Here’s a summary: